Extending partial isometries of generalized metric spaces: Metric Spaces with Omitted Subspaces

-We now apply this theorem to the structures in Example \ref{Oex}.
-For Example \ref{Oex}(1), fix $n\geq 3$ and note that, as an $\cR_2$-metric space, $K_n$ has dominated spectrum and has no proper path extensions (over $\{1,2\}$).
+We now apply Theorem \ref{thm:O} to the examples discussed in Section \ref{sec:intro}.
+As a warm up, fix $n\geq 3$ and note that, as an $\cS_2$-metric space, the complete graph $K_n$ is $\cS_2$-dominated and has no proper path substitutions (over $\{1,2\}$).
 Moreover, any finite $K_n$-free graph has the extension property in the class of $K_n$-free graphs (witnessed by the Henson graph $\cH_n$).
 Therefore, the class of finite $K_n$-free graphs has the Hrushovski property.
-Of course, the direct proof of this fact from the Herwig-Lascar theorem is much more straightforward; and the translation to $\cR_2$-metric spaces is quite convoluted.
-Therefore, the interesting case is Example \ref{Oex}(2).
+Of course, the direct proof of this from the Herwig-Lascar theorem does not require the translation to $\cS_2$-metric spaces.
+Thus, for the framework developed here, the interesting examples are metric spaces omitting triangles of odd perimeter.